alexsasharegan/node-mux/README.md

 // but each logger still has a level that controls its output. let logManager = new LogManager(
   LogLevel.All,
-  // Log to the file stream without colors. new StreamLogger(LogLevel.All, { withColor: false, stream: logStream }),
+  // Log to the file stream.
+  new StreamLogger(LogLevel.All, { stream: logStream }),
-  // Log to stderr stream in color. new StreamLogger(LogLevel.All, { withColor: true, stream: process.stderr })
+  // Log to stderr.
+  new StreamLogger(LogLevel.All, { stream: process.stderr })
 );
-RequestLog.adapterOptions.withColors = true;

 // Application is the top level Handler.
 // All Handlers implement the `serverHTTP` method.